SandorTeleki/inspiredvanillawebprojects/modal-menu-slider/README.md

 - Add functionality to make modal open/close on button click

 ## Changes:
+- Fully converted CSS to use BEM methodology
+- Minor CSS tweaks (added footer navigation to return to main page [header already taken by project header/sign up], tweaked some colors, changed screen width/height etc.)
 ## To Do:
-- Fully converted CSS to use BEM methodology
-- Minor CSS tweaks (added header navigation to return to main page, tweaked some colors, changed screen width/height etc.)
--